mwilliamson/mammoth.js/README.md

 Returns a function that can be used as the `transformDocument` option.
 This will apply the function `transformParagraph` to each paragraph element.
-`transformParagraph` should return the new paragraph, and is allowed to mutate the original paragraph.
+`transformParagraph` should return the new paragraph.

 ## Writing style maps